Academic Plagiarism

 Our academic plagiarism advice fees

-Should you wish to proceed, we will provide a realistic cost estimate for dealing with your matter.
-Any billable work carried out will always be agreed upon with you in advance, giving you complete certainty and transparency over the costs involved.
+The cost of any work, after the fixed fee consultation, will always be agreed upon with you in advance, giving you certainty and transparency over the costs involved.

 For more information on our education law pricing, please get in touch.